^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Researchers at the Icahn School of Medicine at Mount Sinai have made a significant discovery by identifying genetic links between inflammatory bowel disease (IBD) and Parkinson's disease (PD).
-Their study, published in the journal Genome Medicine, highlights the potential of collaborative therapeutic strategies to combat these two complex disorders.
+Their study, published in the journal Genome Medicine, highlights the potential for joint therapeutic strategies to combat these two complex disorders.

-A team led by Dr. Meltem Eche Kars, a postdoctoral fellow at the Charles Bronfman Institute for Personalized Medicine, Yuval Ethan Professor of Genetics and Genomic Sciences, and Inga Peter Professor of Genetics and Genomic Sciences from the Icahn of Mount Sinai used advanced genomic analysis techniques to study the genetic overlap between IBDs and BP.
-Their results point to mutations in the LRRK2 gene as a common element linking both conditions and identify new genes that are likely affected in people with both IBD and PD.
+A team led by Meltem Ece Kars, PhD, a postdoctoral fellow at the Charles Bronfman Institute for Personalized Medicine, Yuval Itan Professor of Genetics and Genomic Sciences, and Inga Peter Professor of Genetics and Genomic Sciences at the Icahn School of Medicine at Mount Sinai, used advanced genomic analysis techniques to investigate the genetic overlap between IBD and PD.
+Their results point to mutations in the LRRK2 gene as a common element linking the two conditions and identify new genes that are likely affected in people with both IBD and PD.

-Dr. Kahrs explained their findings: “We found that inflammatory bowel disease and Parkinson's disease are caused by certain common genetic factors, including variants in LRRK2 and other genes, previously unknown for this combination of conditions.
-This could radically change the way we approach these diseases, allowing the use of therapies that target both conditions simultaneously."
+Dr. Kahrs explained the gist of their findings: "We found that inflammatory bowel disease and Parkinson's disease are caused by certain common genetic factors, including variants in LRRK2 and other genes previously unknown in this combination of conditions.
+This could radically change the way we approach these diseases, allowing therapies to target both conditions simultaneously."

 Methods and results of the study